-- 1.17.
-Generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if the board amends the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders, considering the following factors: - > The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - > Disclosure by the company of any significant engagement with shareholders regarding the amendment; - > The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - > The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - The company's ownership structure; - > The company's existing governance provisions;
+1.18.
+Generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if the board amends the company's bylaws

-- The timing of the board's amendment to the bylaws/charter in connection with a significant business development; and - Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.
+- > The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - > Disclosure by the company of any significant engagement with shareholders regarding the amendment; - > The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - > The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - > The company's ownership structure; - The company's existing governance provisions; - > The timing of the board's amendment to the bylaws/charter in connection with a significant business development; and - Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.